Source code for gdsfactory.path

 from gdsfactory.cross_section import CrossSection, Section, Transition

-from gdsfactory.port import Port
+from gdsfactory.pdk import get_layer_name

 from gdsfactory.typings import (